 The Daily Data Display Wall uses a wild variety of data visualisation methods, some quite literal such as two moving led signs (displaying a list of foods eaten and a list of people spoken to) and others more abstract such as the 10 different sized spheres, of which only one is displayed each day (these reflect, on a scale of 1 – 10, the UV index at 12 noon).

-For this project Ellie takes on two roles – she is both the ‘Daily Data Logger’ and the ‘specimen’ – simultaneously collecting the information and being the source of it.
+For this project Harrison takes on two roles – she is both the ‘Daily Data Logger’ and the ‘specimen’ – simultaneously collecting the information and being the source of it.
 In the installation the Daily Data Logger acts as a ‘tour guide’.
 The central TV screen shows a film in which the miniature sized Daily Data Logger points to and describes what each of the items surrounding her represent and how they relate to the life of the human specimen.

 Daily Data Logger